.XML Extensible Markup Language

 Attack Vectors

-• XXE (XML External Entity) injection — DOCTYPE entity declarations can reference local files (file:///etc/passwd), internal network URLs (SSRF), or parameter entities that exfiltrate data to attacker-controlled servers
+• XXE (XML External Entity) injection — DOCTYPE entity declarations can reference local files (file:///etc/passwd), internal network URLs (SSRF), or parameter entities that exfiltrate data to attacker-controlled servers.
+OWASP ranks XXE as a top-10 web vulnerability.

-• Billion laughs attack — exponentially expanding entity definitions (<!ENTITY x10 '&x9;&x9;&x9;...') consume gigabytes of RAM from a few kilobytes of XML, causing denial of service
+• Billion Laughs denial of service — exponentially expanding nested entity definitions (each referencing the previous ten times) consume gigabytes of RAM from a few hundred bytes of XML, crashing the parser and potentially the entire server.

-• XPath injection — user input concatenated into XPath expressions without sanitization allows authentication bypass and data extraction from XML datastores
+• XPath injection — user input concatenated into XPath expressions without sanitization allows authentication bypass and unauthorized data extraction from XML datastores, analogous to SQL injection for relational databases.

-Mitigation: FileDex processes XML files entirely in the browser.
+Mitigation: FileDex processes XML files entirely in the browser using the native DOMParser API.
 No external entity resolution, no DTD fetching, no server-side parsing.
-The browser's DOMParser runs in a sandboxed context with no filesystem or network access from parsed entities.
+The browser's sandboxed context prevents filesystem access and network requests from parsed entities.

 xmllint tool

-Command-line XML validator and formatter from libxml2 — installed by default on macOS and most Linux
+Command-line XML validator and formatter from libxml2 — pre-installed on macOS and most Linux distributions

 lxml library

-Python binding for libxml2/libxslt — fast XML/XSLT processing with XPath and schema validation
+Python binding for libxml2/libxslt providing fast XML parsing, XPath queries, XSLT transforms, and schema validation

 Saxon tool

-XSLT 3.0 / XQuery 3.1 processor — the reference implementation for advanced XML transforms
+XSLT 3.0 and XQuery 3.1 processor — the reference implementation for advanced XML transformations with streaming support

 fast-xml-parser library

-Fast XML to JSON/JS-object parser for Node.js — no native dependencies
+High-performance XML to JSON/JS-object parser for Node.js with no native dependencies